roopa-ramanujam/ESP32-web-api-example/README.md

 ## Run the WiFi test code

-Compile + upload the sketch to your ESP32.
+Now, compile + upload the sketch to your ESP32.
 You should see something like this if the WiFi successfully connects:

 <img width="342" height="55" alt="image" src="https://github.com/user-attachments/assets/ad6dd697-186d-49d3-b129-499b81a956d4" />